acabalAI/Qigong_assistant/README.md

 Contributing

 Contributions to enhance the chatbot's functionality or to extend its dataset are welcome.
 Please feel free to fork the repository and submit a pull request with your improvements.
-License

-This project is licensed under the MIT License.
-Acknowledgments

-    OpenAI for providing the GPT-3.5 model.
-    The LangChain community for support and resources.